css-materials/course-site/content/setup/git/git-configure/index.md

 * You will be prompted to generate a new SSH key.
 Tell the computer yes
 * You will see a long string of characters in the console and be asked to open a browser now.
 Say yes, then copy and paste the public key (the whole line of text) into the resulting browser window on GitHub.
-* Give the key an informative title, something like `css-rstudio-server` to record the class and computer.
+* Give the key an informative title, something like `css-rstudio-server` pr `css-rworkbench-fall22` to record the class and computer.
 Leave Key type as "Authentication Key".
 * Click the green button "Add SSH key".
-You might be prompted to type your GitHub password.
+If you are prompted to type your GitHub password, do so.